robinpx/boombox/README.md

-# boombox.github.io
+# boombox
+## About
-Play every audio post uploaded on a Tumblr account.
+This responsive site can play every audio post uploaded on a Tumblr account.
+It's also mobile friendly!